ramiKahmed/Penetration-Testing-Bash-Scripts-/README.md

-This repository was created to share bash scripts that may help and penetration tester with his/her day to day projects and tests :
+This repository was created to share bash scripts that may help penetration tester and security person with his/her day to day projects and tests :

 Currently added scripts :

 [+] monitor # Automatically enable monitor mode by providing only the target interface